 Why Does Your Home Need Ventilation?

-Proper ventilation ensures that moisture, odors, gases, pollutants, dust, and other particles don’t reach unpleasant or dangerous levels in your house.
+Proper ventilation ensures that moisture, odors, gasses, pollutants, dust, and other particles don’t reach unpleasant or dangerous levels in your house.

 Is An Airtight Home the Solution?

 Your home needs ventilation for air quality.
 However, while ventilation can be helpful in some instances, it can be problematic in others.

 Air ventilation through cracks and gaps in your home is more likely to carry dust and allergens, which is not ideal.

 Are you wondering how to keep dust out of your home?
 Read this handy guide for cleaning tips, advice, and prevention.

 Most homes with moisture and mold have these issues because of unsealed floors and wet crawl spaces.
 Allowing the air that has been stagnating under your house in a swampy mess to “breathe” back into your home is unclean, smelly, and potentially dangerous.

 Because of the abovementioned issues, it’s wise to choose a tight, sealed home and then employ proper air quality measures.
 For more on techniques for improving the airtightness of your home, check out this article.

 A heat recovery ventilator or an energy recovery ventilator is a great way to circulate fresh air while maintaining low energy costs.